 For: Ages 4 through 10

 The Fish-o-pedia Pack is an education pack filled with materials to help teach students and other groups about Great Lakes fish.
 Each pack includes average size vinyl cutouts of twelve native and non-native Great Lakes fish.
 The pack also contains the Fish-o-Pedia cards – filled with facts and figures about each of the species.
 Also included is the 4th edition of The Life of the Lakes: a Guide to the Great Lakes Fishery (2019) Brandon C. Schroeder, Dan M. O’Keefe, and Shari L. Dann with Michigan Sea Grant.

 Great Lakes and Water Science – Lesson plans and STEM kits

 For: Ages 3 through 10

 Ten lesson plans, newly updated in 2018, and three STEM kits are available for use.
+The lesson plans are interdisciplinary – they involve literacy, science and art on a water-related theme.
+The STEM Kits enhance the traditional children’s library or school storytime with a water science topic and an introduction to the essentials of the scientific method: observation, hypothesis formation, testing, more observation, recording and conclusion-building.
+Included in each kit are a topical “science chat,” read-aloud books, a science experiment or activity, songs and craft ideas.
 They are handy tools for teachers, librarians and informal educators looking for materials on water-related and Great Lakes topics.
 The lesson plans are downloadable from the website of the Wisconsin Water Library.
 The three STEM kits are physical kits that are available for checkout from the Wisconsin Water Library.

 Great Lakes Basin Map